AIRCentre/julia-web-app-example/README.md

 ### 1. Creating a new repository

-First, lets create a new public repository named `julia-web-app-example` on [GitHub](https://github.com) by following the instructions in the [documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
+First, let's create a new public repository named `julia-web-app-example` on [GitHub](https://github.com) by following the instructions in the [documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).

 Then, let's clone our new repository by running the following command in the terminal: